International oil prices fell this Wednesday in a range of 12% to 13%, following trading on Tuesday at their highest prices since July 2008.

 The Organization of the Petroleum Exporting Countries and its allies so far have resisted calls from the White House and other big oil consumers to ramp up production faster, arguing that the recent rise in prices to nearly $140 a barrel in London is due to geopolitical tensions rather than true supply shortages.

 At its most recent meeting, the group spent just 13 minutes assessing the market before deciding to stick to its plan for gradual production increases.
-There was no discussion about the Main cause of high prices: the Russian invasion of Ukraine.
+There was no discussion regarding the Main cause of high prices: the Russian invasion of Ukraine.

 Any proposal to increase production, especially considering that help western nations in its efforts to wean itself off Russian crude has the potential to create tensions within OPEC+.
 In a call last week with the crown prince of Saudi Arabia, Mohamed Bin Salman, President Vladimir Putin condemned any measure that aims to “politicize the world’s energy supply”.
 Since then, the The Kremlin has threatened to limit energy exports to Europe in retaliation for the sanctions.